the-real-i9/Backend-Topics-Study/Learn/OS Concepts/Inter-Process Communication.md

 If two processes `P` and `Q` must *send messages to and receive messages from* each other, <u>a **communication link** must exist</u> between them.

 > Methods for implementing the communication link:

+These are more like decisions on how we should implement the communication link.
 - Direct or Indirect communication
 - Synchronous or asynchronous communication
 - Automatic or explicit buffering

 ## Naming : Direct or Indirect
 ### Direct Communication